gfhd0054/XD_hifi_proto/XD.md

 **Assumed** that user is **already logged in** and the date is **2020.06.09**.

 1. Watch live match in the 'private room' with your friends.
-   1. Click create room button to create your room. you should set name of your room and option for it.
+   1. Click 'create room' button to create your room.
+Set the room name.
+Set option as 'Private'.
    2. OR click friend’s room button to enter friend's room and watch matches together.
    3. While watching, you can also invite friends to your room.
    4. You can chat with your friends.